jpabadir/pace-c/meeting-minutes/team-minutes/nov9-team-minutes.md

 - Possible idea if client requires availability: compare different time picker options
 - Write tests for when we code (we can focus on this after the project gets more complete)
 - We will only be able to match with one mentor at the start
+- If we need more tasks, ask for more tasks
 -

 ## Action Items (Due by next sprint: November 16th):